bkuzmic/mobilecloud-14-python/README.md

 mobilecloud-14-python
 =====================

-Source code in Python for Programming Cloud Services for Android Handheld Systems Course
+Alternative source code in *Python* for the course code examples of the *Programming Cloud Services for Android Handheld Systems* coursera class.

 Written for Python 2.7